hhvm/hhvm.com/_posts/2017-03-09-how-the-cyber-elephant-got-his-arm.markdown

   adherence to HHVM's (sometimes underspecified) translation cache (TC) ABI.
 - Identify and debug portability issues in C++ code across the system.

-Beyond correctness, members of this community have also implemented a number of nontrivial optimizations, including:
+But these engineers have done work that goes well beyond correctness.
+They've also implemented a number of nontrivial optimizations, including:

 - _Strength reduction on flag-setting instructions_.
 On x64, arithmetic and
   bitwise operations always set the status flags, but this is not the case on